alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Error codes

-If the request is not successful, the client will return a `Notifications::Client::RequestError` containing the relevant error code:
+If the request is not successful, the client returns a `Notifications::Client::RequestError` and an error code:

 |error.code|error.message|How to fix|
 |:---|:---|:---|